Invariants of relatively generic structures on normal surface singularities: Abstract

 \section{Abstract}

-In \cite{NNA1} and \cite{NNA2} the authors investigated invariants of generic analytic structures on surface singularities and determined some of them like the geometric genus of generic surface singularities.
-There are however other invariants of generic surface singularities, we wish to compute in following manuscripts.

-In the present article we work out a relative setup of generic structures on surface singularities, where we fix a given analytic type or line bundle on a smaller subgraph or more generally on a smaller cycle and we choose a relatively generic line bundle or analytic type on the large cycle and we wish to compute it's invariants, like geometric genus or $h^1$.
-These results give possibility for inductive proofs of problems regarding generic surface singularities.
-We will use these ideas in following manusripts to compute the multiplicity of generic surface singularities or base points of natural line bundles on relatively generic singularities.
+In the present article we work out a relative setup of generic structures on surface singularities.
+We fix an analytic type on a subgraph of a rational homology sphere resolution graph $\mathcal{T}$ and we choose a relatively generic normal surface singularity $\tX$ with resolution graph $\mathcal{T}$.
+We provide formulae for the geometric genus and the analytical Poincaré series of $\tX$.
+We determine the base point structure of natural line bundles on $\tX$ and give a lower bound on the multiplicity of $\tX$ which is expected to be sharp.
+We prove similar results about cohomology numbers of relatively generic line bundles on every singularity with rational homology sphere link.

 \linespread{1.2}

 {{ J. Nagy}} {{ Line bundles}}